jamespfennell/transiter/README.md

 ## Quickstart guide

-This is a whirlwind version of the [Transiter tour](https://docs.transiter.dev/tour/)
+This is a whirlwind version of the [beginner's guide](https://docs.transiter.dev/beginner/)
     on the [documentation website](https://docs.transiter.dev/).

 Transiter uses Postgres for persisting data, and requires Postgres to have the PostGIS Postgres extension